Diffusion of turbulence following both stable and unstable step stratification perturbations: The physical problem

 \

-where $u_{rms}$ is the root mean square of the velocity fluctuation at the lower border of the interfacial layer, $\ell$ is the macroscale lenght inside the cloudy region, $\mathcal{N}$ is the Brunt-V\"ais\"al\"a\ frequency, $\theta$ the mean temperature, $g$ the gravitational acceleration and $\alpha$ the thermal expansion coefficient.
-To characterize each simulation, we consider the square of the Froude number, \fr , as based on the maximum gradient within the initial interface.
-Initial values of \fr\ ranges from 1038.5 (negligible stratification) to 0.4 (strong stable stratification).
-Note that our usage of \fr , instead of Fr, is due to the fact that we consider unstable cases.
-In fact, in such situations, $\mathcal{N}^2$ is negative for the initial temperature gradient is negative -- and so the Brunt-V\"ais\"al\"a\ is imaginary; it actually yields the amplification rate of the perturbation.
-The more unstable stratification we considered has a \fr\ equal to -4.2.
+where $u_{rms}$ is the root mean square of the velocity fluctuation at the lower border of the interfacial layer, $\ell$ is the macroscale length inside the cloudy region, $\mathcal{N}$ is the Brunt-V\"ais\"al\"a\ frequency, $\theta$ is the mean temperature, $g$ is the gravitational acceleration and $\alpha$ is the thermal expansion coefficient.
+We consider the square of the Froude number, \fr , which is based on the maximum gradient within the initial interface, to characterize each simulation.
+The initial values of \fr\ range from 1038.5 (negligible stratification) to 0.4 (strong stable stratification).
+It should be noted that our usage of \fr , instead of Fr, is due to the fact that we consider unstable cases.
+In fact, in such situations, $\mathcal{N}^2$ is negative for the initial temperature gradient -- and the Brunt-V\"ais\"al\"a\ frequency is imaginary; it actually yields the amplification rate of the perturbations.
+The most unstable stratification we therefore consider has a \fr\ equal to -4.2.

-The sub-saturated water vapor is taken into account by considering its normalized concentration $\chi$, which is equal to 1 in the lower cloudy region and to 0 in the upper clear-air region.
+The unsaturated water vapor is taken into account by considering its normalized concentration $\chi$, which is equal to 1 in the lower cloudy region and to 0 in the upper clear-air region.
 Water vapor is considered as a passive scalar, with a Schmidt number Sc=0.61 (standard atmosphere, altitude of $1000\ m$ s.l.).

-We use the continuity, momentum and energy balance equations within the Boussinesq approximation which holds for small temperature variations \cite{drazin}, while an advective-diffusive transport equation is used for the water mixing ratio:
+We use the continuity, momentum and energy balance equations within the Boussinesq approximation, which holds for small temperature variations \cite{drazin}, while we use an advective-diffusive transport equation for water mixing ratio: